s-will/Infrared/README.md

 Boltzmann sampling.
 The module provides access to the Infrared core and exports the additional base classes

+Internally, as well on the Python side, cluster trees are constructed and populated with constraints and functions.

-### ired --- Infrared C++ core
+### Infrared C++ core

-The core preforms precomputation, i.e. calculation of partition functions, and Boltzmann sampling based on a given, populated cluster tree.
-A /cluster tree/ of a constraint network (of variables, functions and constraints) corresponds to a (hyper-)tree decomposition of the dependency graph (induced by the functions/constraints on the variables).
+The C++ component solves feature networks, i.e. optimizes or samples, based on cluster trees.

+A /cluster tree/ of a feature network (of variables, functions and constraints) corresponds to a (hyper-)tree decomposition of the dependency graph (induced by the functions/constraints on the variables).
 It consists of bags (aka clusters) of variables,